In Short

 Table of Contents

 When you lease your commercial property to a business owner, they will be your commercial tenant for the lease term.
-However, leases do not always run smoothly; sometimes, a tenant’s breach of their lease obligations can be a problem.
+However, leases do not always run smoothly; sometimes, a tenant may not comply with their obligations under the lease.
+Any breach by the tenant can be a problem, as it may lead to a loss of rent or other costs.
 Where this occurs, you may consider your right, as a landlord, to forfeit the lease.
-This article will explore the key considerations before forfeiting a lease.
+This article explores key considerations before forfeiting a lease.

 What is Forfeiture?

-Forfeiture in a commercial lease is where the landlord evicts a tenant, and the lease terminates.
-This process allows the landlord to gain access to the property and take back possession, otherwise known as ‘re-entry’.
+Forfeiture in a commercial lease is when the landlord evicts a tenant, and the lease terminates.
+This process allows the landlord to gain access to the property and retake possession, also known as ‘re-entry’.

 Key Considerations